reshad21/movie-script-only/README.md

 How to Create Dark Mood?
-1. Goto tailwind.config.js file and the write (darkMode: "class",) tother wish goto tailwind darkmood enable page for guidelink
+1. Goto tailwind.config.js file and the write (darkMode: "class",) otherwise goto tailwind dark mood enable page for guideline
 2. Then write the same code where i write the code on Navber.jsx file
-3. Which place you want to show this feature you must be create a variant example: you wnat to only header then you write dark:bg-black(its put on the className attribute). put this everywhere in the application so that it look like an dark mood application
+3. Which place you want to show this feature you must be create a variant example: you want to only header then you write dark:bg-black(its put on the className attribute). put this everywhere in the application so that it look like an dark mood application

 # Getting Started with Create React App